centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 ```

 > Replace all the *`<xxxx>`* inside the above command with the correct values for authentication to the Canopsis host.
-> For canopsis_port, the default value defined in the connector is canopsis_port:443.
+> Default value defined in the connector is canopsis_port:443.

 3. This command only allows access to the Canopsis version so no need to inspect all the returned content of it.